How Far Can Composite Decking Overhang?

 It Enhances the Fascia Board

 Secondly, Overhanging makes the fascia board consistent with the composite decking.
-The fascia edges can look uneven to an onlooker, overhanging the composite deck to improve the appearance.
+The fascia edges can look uneven to an onlooker, overhanging the composite decking to improve the appearance.
 It also enhances the fascia board by covering the uneven edges, thereby making it look attractive.

 It Keeps the Joist from Moisture

 Thirdly, Overhanging composite decking keeps the joist from dampness.
 It keeps water from the joist preventing it from being trapped under the decking.
 Overhanging the composite stops water from getting to the rim joist, thereby keeping the joist dry.
-Overhanging the deck changes the direction of water flow by redirecting water off and away from the deck joist.
+Overhanging the decking changes the direction of water flow by redirecting water off and away from the deck joist.
 It also creates a path for water by leading it away from the rim joist.
 Overhanging also helps prevent water from getting trapped under the deck joist, thereby making it last longer.

 It Enhances Stairs Nosing

 Furthermore, Composite board overhanging can improve the overall look of stair nosing.
-If you attach nosing to your composite stairs, overhanging the deck will make the nosing better.
+If you attach nosing to your composite stairs, overhanging the decking will make the nosing better.
 It does this by creating consistency with the stair nosing.

-Creates a pathway for Water.
+Creates a Pathway for Water

 Should You Overhang Composite Decking?

 Yes.
-You should consider overhanging your deck as part of the building plan.
+You should consider overhanging your decking as part of the building plan.
 Overhanging has a lot of advantages compared to flushing.
 Aside from the fact that it makes the deck look more attractive, overhanging also keeps water from getting to the joist.
 It makes the rim joist last longer as well as the fascia board.

-How far composite decking overhang is worth considering in deck installation.
+How far composite decking overhang is worth considering in decking installation.
 Composite board manufacturers considered 1 ½ as the ideal measurement for overhanging the deck.
 It is also advisable to overhang the composite board by one ¾ to 2 ¾ before installing a fascia board.